qhilton/startup/README.md

 # Recipe Book

-edited in github

 [My Notes](notes.md)

-A brief description of the application here.
 A compilation of favorite recipes that you can share with others.
 Gather your favorite recipes to make your very own recipe book!
+View others recipes and search the database.

 > [!NOTE]